 Please activate your card as soon as you receive it.
 The University will not confirm to the Student Loans Company that you are registered and attending NTU until you are fully enrolled and have activated your card.

 Step 7: The University confirms your registration and attendance

 Once you are fully or conditionally enrolled and have activated your Student Card, the University will send confirmation of your registration to the Student Loans Company to trigger the release of your maintenance loan.
 In addition, they will send confirmation of your attendance and this will release the payment of the tuition fee loan to the University.

 If your national Student Finance service has approved your funding application and you complete all the necessary steps outlined above, you should receive your first loan payment within 3 to 5 days of activating your NTU Student Card, provided your course has started.
 This will be paid into the bank account detailed on your student finance application, if you need to make changes to these details, please contact your student finance service directly.

 However, it could be later if you applied late or if there are any other delays, so make sure you bring enough money to last you for a few weeks.

 Seek advice early

-If you've had confirmation of your student finance funding, but your enrolment status is still showing as “in progress” by the start of September, contact the Student Financial Support team on email firstname.lastname@example.org or by calling +44 (0)115 848 2494.
+If you've had confirmation of your student finance funding, but your enrolment status is still showing as “in progress”, contact the Student Financial Support team on email firstname.lastname@example.org or by calling +44 (0)115 848 2494.
 To avoid problems, we advise that you contact us as soon as possible, we suggest you have copies of letters with you and the login details for your student finance account, so that any issues can be quickly resolved.